European herring gull: Distribution

-Britain: Since 2009, herring gulls in the United Kingdom have been on the red list of birds of conservation concern, including County Durham.
+Herring gulls breed in much of north-western Europe, including Iceland, the United Kingdom, Ireland and France.
+Since 2009, herring gulls in the United Kingdom have been on the red list of birds of conservation concern.

-Europe: Recorded from all the coasts of Europe including the Mediterranean and occasionally inland.
+They have been recorded from all the coasts of Europe including the Mediterranean and occasionally inland.
+Vagrants have been recorded in Israel, Cyprus and Turkey.